katsujukou/purescript-halogen-helix/README.md

 ## What is this?

-**PureScript Halogen Helix** is a global state management library for Halogen app.
+**PureScript Halogen Helix** is a global state management library for Halogen apps.

 At the time of writing, there already exists a great library sharing the same purpose: [halogen-store](https://github.com/thomashoneyman/purescript-halogen-store), but this library differs in several points: